Lt. Gen. Karsten S. Heckl transfers command to Lt. Gen Eric E. Austin during MCCDC Change of Command

 |0

 This work, Lt.
 Gen. Karsten S. Heckl transfers command to Lt.
-Gen Eric E. Austin during MCCDC Change of Command [Image 5 of 5], by Cpl Matthew Krogull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen Eric E. Austin during MCCDC Change of Command, by CATHLEEN CLOSE, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Lt.
-Gen. Karsten S. Heckl transfers command to Lt.
-Gen Eric E. Austin during MCCDC Change of Command